Ambulance Night Shift

 The camera settings for the Leica Q3 were 1/60th, f/1.7, ISO 800 and 28mm.

 I tried a few different compositions.
 With the ambulance lights flashing it was all quite “interesting” as the background light was changing all the time.
-As well as shooting at head height, I also wanted some low shots to emphasise the importance and standing of Kelly and Alistair in the community.
+As well as shooting at head height, I also wanted some low shots to emphasise the importance and standing of Kelly and Alastair in the community.

 I ended up picking the low shot shown at the start of this post.
-As well as lovely expressions on Kelly and Alistair, the shapes of the building and ambulance fill the screen really well, and there’s space for the book’s fold just down the right door of the ambulance.
+As well as lovely expressions on Kelly and Alastair, the shapes of the building and ambulance fill the screen really well, and there’s space for the book’s fold just down the right door of the ambulance.
 You can see the final page layout in the image below.